-A flamingo feeds inside an inland lagoon near Sisal, Yucatán
+A flamingo feeds inside an inland lagoon in the coastal town of Celestún, Yucatán, Mexico.

 Infrastructure Redesign

-Life continues inside impacted systems.
-A flamingo feeds inside an inland lagoon near the port town of Sisal, Yucatán, Mexico.
+A flamingo feeds inside an inland lagoon in the coastal town of Celestún, Yucatán, Mexico.

 01 / Contradiction